Former WWE Champion Shows Up At ‘All In’ And Attacks Kenny Omega

 — Pro Wrestling Sheet (@WrestlingSheet) September 2, 2018

-The crowd lost their collective mind as Jericho unmasked and looked out toward everyone cheering for the moment.
-Fans were losing it as Omega lay out cold on the mat and Jericho grabbed a mic to address his former opponent in New Japan Pro Wrestling.
+The crowd lost their collective minds as Jericho unmasked and looked out toward everyone cheering for the moment.
+Fans were losing it as Omega laid out cold on the mat and Jericho grabbed a mic to address his former opponent in New Japan Pro Wrestling.

-Chris Jericho looked down at Kenny Omega and issued a challenge for the Christ Jericho Rock ‘N’ Wrestling Rager At Sea.
+Chris Jericho looked down at Kenny Omega and issued a challenge for the Chris Jericho Rock ‘N’ Wrestling Rager At Sea.

 .@IAmJericho has thrown down the gauntlet! #ALLIN